TypeCellOS/BlockNote/packages/website/docs/docs/manipulating-blocks.md

 editor.updateBlock(blockToUpdate, { type: "paragraph" });
 ```

-`blockToUpdate:` The [identifier](#block-identifiers) of the existing block that should be updated.
+`blockToUpdate:` The [identifier](#block-identifiers) of an existing block that should be updated.

-`updates:` A [partial block](#partial-blocks) which defines values of the block should be updated.
+`update:` A block which defines how the existing block should be changed.

-#### Partial updates

 Since the `updatedBlock` argument is a `PartialBlock` object, some fields might not be defined.
-Fields in the target block that are not present in `PartialBlock` are not affected and kept as-is.
+These undefined fields are kept as-is from the existing block.
+Throws an error if the block to update could not be found.

 ## Removing Blocks